Podd version 1.6-rc2

-The Hall A software team is pleased to present the third beta release
+The Hall A software team is pleased to present the second release candidate

-of version 1.6 of the C++ analysis software Podd.
+of version 1.6 of the data analysis package Podd.
 This version

 contains many significant improvements motivated by the long